rtCamp/rtbiz/readme.txt

 == Description ==

-* Mission Statement: WordPress 4 Business
+* *Mission Statement:* WordPress 4 Business
-* Centered Around Humans: All modules are built around contact.
+* *Centered Around Humans:* All modules are built around contact.
 Contacts are people who may or may not be WordPress users.
-* Clear contact groupings: Easily classify your contacts between employees, customers and vendors.
+* *Contacts Management* - Easily manage all your clients, vendors and employee contacts.
-* Seamless data connections: Connect contacts, companies, departments and offerings on the fly.
+* *Seamless Connections* - Connect contacts with any existing entity within WordPress environment on the fly.
-* Easy Mail setup and Integration
+* *Robust ACL* - Great control over who can access what data
+* *MailBox Setup*  - Configure your mailbox to automate your processes such as support helpdesk using add-ons.
+* *Attributes* - Define dynamic taxonomies to categorize all post types.
+* *Offerings* - Easily sync your WooCommerce/EDT store’s products and services.
 * Great reporting tools
 * Easy import/export of information

-Following are some of the trivial features that rtBiz offers:

-* Contacts
-* Companies
-* Access Control
-* User Groups
-* Custom Attributes
-* Mailbox Module

 **Important Links**